Women in Clinical Trials: For Patients

 FDA’s role

-FDA works to make sure medical products are safe and effective.
+FDA works to make sure that there is reasonable assurance of the safety and effectiveness of medical products intended for human use.
 FDA oversees clinical trials of medical products we regulate to help ensure they are designed, conducted, analyzed, and reported according to FDA requirements.
 Diversity in clinical trials can help to ensure that medical products are safe and effective for everyone who uses them.

 FDA Drug Trials Snapshots provide consumers and health care professionals with easy-to-read information about who participated in clinical trials that supported the FDA approval of new drugs.